 What does black spot look like?
 Black spot lesions (i.e., infected areas) are roughly circular and may be up to 1⁄2 inch in diameter.
-Lesions often have feathery margins, and are dark brown to black in color.
-Black spot initially appears during periods of wet weather when rose leaves are first emerging.
-The disease starts on lower leaves, but will spread to the entire plant.
+Lesions often have feathery margins and are dark brown to black in color.
+Black spot initially appears during periods of wet weather, particularly when rose leaves are first emerging.
+The disease starts on lower leaves but will spread to the entire plant.
 Severe black spot leads to yellowing of leaves and defoliation.
-Black spot can also develop on one-year old canes leading to raised, purplish-red blotches that blacken and blister.
+Black spot can also develop on one-year old canes, leading to raised, purplish-red blotches that blacken and blister.

 Where does black spot come from?
 Black spot is caused by the fungus Diplocarpon rosae, which survives in rose leaf litter and in infected rose canes.
-Spores of the fungus are easily spread to newly emerging leaves by wind, or splashing rain.
+Spores of the fungus are easily spread to emerging leaves by wind or splashing rain.

 How do I save a rose with black spot?
-If your rose has little or no defoliation, and dry weather prevails, then no treatment is necessary.
-If your rose has a history of severe black spot, and the weather is wet, consider applying preventative fungicide treatments.
+If your rose has little or no defoliation, and the weather is dry, then no treatments are necessary.
+If your rose has a history of severe black spot, and the weather for the growing season is predicted to be wet, consider applying preventative fungicide treatments.
 Fungicides containing chlorothalonil, copper sulfate, and myclobutanil can be highly effective in controlling black spot.
 Neem oil is another organic product (in addition to copper sulfate) that has been shown to provide some black spot control.
 Treat every seven to 14 days from bud break until wet weather subsides.
 DO NOT use the same active ingredient for all treatments.
-Instead, alternate the use of at least two active ingredients to help minimize problems with fungicideresistant strains of the black spot pathogen.
+Instead, alternate the use of at least two active ingredients (particularly if you decide to use myclobutanil) to help minimize problems with fungicide-resistant strains of the black spot pathogen.
 Be sure to read and follow all label instructions of the fungicide(s) that you select to ensure that you use the fungicide(s) in the safest and most effective manner possible.

 How do I prevent problems with black spot in the future?
 Select rose varieties that are hardy in your area and that have a high level of black spot resistance.
-The hybrid shrub rose Rosa 'Meipotal' (Carefree Delight), rugosa rose varieties such as 'Blanc Double De Coubert' and 'Fru Dagmar Hastrup', climbing roses such as Rosa × Kordesii 'William Baffin' and Rosa × Kordesii 'Henry Kelsey', and roses in the Knockout series all have excellent resistance to black spot.
+The hybrid shrub rose Rosa 'Meipotal' (Carefree Delight®), rugosa rose varieties such as 'Blanc Double De Coubert' and 'Fru Dagmar Hastrup', climbing roses such as Rosa × Kordesii 'William Baffin' and Rosa × Kordesii 'Henry Kelsey', and roses in the Knockout® series all have excellent resistance to black spot.
 Plant roses in a high light environment, and space shrubs far apart.
 This will promote good airflow and quick drying of foliage.
 Promptly remove diseased leaf litter.
 Prune diseased branches six to eight inches below any obvious infections.
 Prune only in dry weather.
-Disinfest pruning tools between cuts by dipping them for at least 30 seconds in a 10% bleach solution or alcohol (spray disinfectants that contain at least 70% alcohol can also be used).
+Disinfest pruning tools between cuts by treating them for at least 30 seconds with 70% alcohol (preferable for metal tools) or a 10% bleach solution.
+Rubbing alcohol and spray disinfectants often contain at approximately 70% alcohol.
+If you use bleach, be sure to thoroughly rinse tools and oil them after pruning to prevent rusting.
 Water roses at the base using a soaker or drip hose to minimize wetting of leaves and reduce movement of spores of the black spot pathogen.
+DO NOT overhead water (e.g., with a sprinkler).